localnerve/flux-react-example-sw/assets/scripts/sw/init/README.md

 * If the application state is new, or newer than what has already been stored, update the stored app state in IndexedDB with the new app state.
   It will only be actually new (different) if there was indeed a backend app data change and the command is being run as the result of an 'init' message.
 Any newer data can be potentially different/updated.
   If the app state is new:
+  + Setup GET and POST api route handlers for each api defined in the init payload.
+    - See [apiRequests](/assets/scripts/sw/init/apiRequests.js) for more information.
   + Setup a precaching route handler for background images for the specified image service.
   The route handler is precaching in that, if you request a background image resource from the image service, it is fetched and cached.
 ALSO, all other application background image service requests are also fetched and cached at that time (if they are not already in the cache).
+    - See [backgrounds](/assets/scripts/sw/init/backgrounds.js) for more information.
   + Setup a precaching route handler for the main navigation routes of the application.
 These routes are fetched and cached using a special setting that does not require the server to render the application (because that work is expensive for the server, and not required).
 This allows the application to be started at any of the main application routes while the app is offline.
+    - See [routes](/assets/scripts/sw/init/routes.js) for more information.